pratikkumar-mohite/s3-cleaner/README.md

     ```sh
     make run
     ```
-This will upload `file1.txt` and `file2.txt` to S3 bucket and then perform S3 object + bucket cleanup
+This will upload `file1.txt` and `file2.txt` to S3 bucket and then perform S3 object + bucket cleanup.

 ## Usage